hoist/api.hoi.io/docs/events.md

 create a new event
   + Parameters

-    + id (optional, string, 1) ... the id of the event to create
+    + id (optional, string) ... the id of the event to create

   + Request